Contrast-Security-OSS/docs/content/installation/java/host/UbuntuHosts.md

 [Contrast] Wed Aug 15 17:37:23 UTC 2018 No TeamServer configuration detected.
 Agent will only be reporting to local listeners (e.g., Eclipse Plugin).
 ```

+* The *contrast-agent.jar* expects a contrast_security.yaml file to be located in /etc/contrast/java/ directory.
+You can either [download it from the Contrast UI](installation-javastandard.html#contrast-ui) or create it and paste the required [Contrast UI properties](installation-javaconfig.html)

-* The Exec Helper affects all new shells, as indicated by the `bash -c` in the verification command.
+The Exec Helper affects all new shells, as indicated by the `bash -c` in the verification command.
 Consequently, it will not be present in your current shell.
 Reload your shell to enable the Exec Helper.
 Restart any `java` services to enable Contrast for those services.

 > **Note:** The Exec Helper package expects to find the Contrast Java agent at */opt/contrast/contrast.jar*, where the `contrast-java-agent` package installs it.
 If the Contrast *jar* file has a different path, use environment variable `CONTRAST_JAVA_AGENT_PATH` to configure `contrast-java-agent-exec-helper`.